Rabitttt/MovieCollection/README.md

 After all these steps , you can start testing and developing this project.

 #### Note
-> This project dont have any default admin.
-To test admin role, you can basicly sign up with 'admin' username and you are going to be
+> This project don't have any default admin.
+To test the admin role, you can sign up with 'admin' username and you are going to be admin.

 ### Contact
-If you have any confused about project , dont hesitate to ask me your question.
+If you have any confused about project , don't hesitate to ask me your question.
 <burakkaragol60@gmail.com> Here is my mail.

 ### Lisence